rohit12crj/Study-Notes/Github-Actions/notes.md

 ✅ How do you implement approval before production deployment? explain with respect to environments , required approvers and wait timers

-Secrets leaked in logs.
+how will u do blue green deployment using terraform in github action pipeline ? --> use terraform + codedeploy Secrets leaked in logs.
 What will you do?

 How do you pass data between jobs? explain artifacts and outputs